katharostech/docker_apacheds/README.md

   apacheds-data:
 ```

+### Java Args

+You can pass in additional Java arguments with the `JAVA_OPTS` environment variable.
+For example: `JAVA_OPTS="-Xmx80M"` will set the maximum heap size to 80 megabytes.

 ## Using ACME to Generate Certificates

 The container can automatically generate and renew trusted certificates verified by LetsEncrypt using DNS verification.
 This allows you to generate certificates behind a firewall, but only works if you have a [supported DNS provider](https://github.com/Neilpang/acme.sh/blob/master/dnsapi/README.md).